connectwallet183/connect-wallets-docs/tech-spec.md

 ## Overview

-WalletConnect Protocol provides secure remote signing communication between a blockchain application and wallet which controls the authentication of the user's private keys.
+ConnectWallets Protocol provides secure remote signing communication between a blockchain application and wallet which controls the authentication of the user's private keys.

 ## Goals

-The goal of WalletConnect protocol is to provide an interoperable secure remote signing experience between two separate platforms where public key authentication is required to interface with a blockchain.
-The goals of the WalletConnect protocol include:
+The goal of ConnectWallets protocol is to provide an interoperable secure remote signing experience between two separate platforms where public key authentication is required to interface with a blockchain.
+The goals of the ConnectWallets protocol include:

 - Reducing end-user steps for connecting two platforms securely
 - Protect end-user activity across the relay infrastructure